plagelao/plagelao.github.io/_posts/2023-11-19-about-search.md

 Whether someone is looking for a specific article, a project you've worked on, or any other information, the search feature simplifies their journey and contributes to a more user-friendly and navigable website.

+With that in mind, let’s get on with it!

 <!--more-->

 Everybody knows Google.
 Everybody knows search, but search by itself isn't enough.
 Search is greatly enhanced by the inclusion of facets and sorting options.